-Due to the drought and low rainfall during the month of August, it is difficult to access water in most of the dams with the exception of the Retention Dam.
+Due to the drought and low rainfall during the month of October, it is difficult to access water in most of the dams with the exception of the Retention Dam.
 Access to the water's edge is hazardous.
-If rain occurs during future months samples will be taken, if possible.
+Surface water analysis is set to be carried during the month of November 2019.